 Mollhoff (1985) found that screech-owls at Rock Creek Lake SRA, Dundy Co responded to calls of both Eastern and Western Screech-Owls but only gave the Eastern Screech-Owl song type.
 A bird which responded aggressively to an Eastern Screech-Owl tape along the Arikaree River in extreme southwest Dundy Co in early Jun 1989 was closely examined and determined to be an Eastern Screech-Owl.

 Resident: Screech-Owls occur statewide, but in the west are restricted to riparian corridors or woodlots on ranches.
 It is common in the Platte Valley at least as far west as Hall Co (Lingle 1994), occurs in numbers in the Niobrara River Valley westward at least to the Niobrara Valley Preserve, Keya Paha and Brown Cos (Mossman and Brogie 1983), and occurs throughout the Republican Valley (Johnsgard 1979, Andrews and Righter 1992).
-It is probably least numerous in the Sandhills due to scarcity of habitat; Rosche (1982) cited no summer records from Sheridan Co, but Ducey (1983) found it in suitable habitat at Anderson Bridge in central Cherry Co in summer 1982.
+It is probably least numerous in the Sandhills due to scarcity of habitat; Rosche (1982) cited no summer records from Sheridan Co, but it was reported in suitable habitat at Anderson Bridge in central Cherry Co. in summer 1982 (NBR 51: 62-63).